 Plus looking down on everything is a neat experience as well.
 Besides these vehicles being a fun way to enjoy Main Street, they can save your feet from a little bit of walking.
 Also, you can avoid fighting the crowds by riding these vehicles from one side of Main Street to the other.
 If you have been to Disneyland during a busy season, you know what kind of blessing these vehicles are.

-Tips on the Mode of Transporation in Disneyland
+Tips on all the Modes of Transporation on Main Street, U.S.A. in Disneyland